jholguinx/wordpress-hq/README.txt

 Step 2: Once you have generated the tokens by completing the previous step, you can set up the credentials to connect to the system.
 In WordPress go to Settings > HQ Rentals.
 Paste the tokens in the corresponding fields labeled Tenant Token and User Token.

 Step 3: Select the API Region that you are in.
 Note: To find out which API region you are currently on, check your URL.
-If you have xxx.caagcrm.com, your region is in America.
+If you have xxx.caagcrm.com or xxx.hqrentals.app, your region is in America.
 For Europe, it would be xxx.hqrentals.eu and for Asia, it would be xxx.hqrentals.asia.

 Step 4: Once you have copied both tokens you will see HQ Rentals inside the WordPress menu and you should see this table; now just copy the “HTML shortcode reservations” and paste that on the page